sna-unipi/2024_bandiera_deponti_garofalo_gori/README.md

-## Extroversion and Homophily Patterns in a Reddit Community
+# Extroversion and Homophily Patterns in a Reddit Community
-# (Bandiera Marlia L., De Ponti A., Gori G., Garofalo P.)
+## (Bandiera Marlia L., De Ponti A., Garofalo P., Gori G.)

 Previous research has documented the existence of an extroversion bias (popularity and homophily effect) in real-life social networks.
 In this paper,  we  explore these phenomena in an online social network (OSN), by studying the activity of 27K Reddit users (19K introverts and 8K extroverts) and 500K comments posted over 3 years.